Robot Wars (film): Plot

 Later, Wa-Lee holds a traditional fighting ceremony.
 During a break in the fighting, Chou-Sing draws Wa-Lee's attention to Drake sitting in the audience.
 Wa-Lee invites Drake, who apparently has long-standing animosity against him, to fight.
 Drake initially declines, but Wa-Lee insists.
 Drake relents, and knocks Wa-Lee down before the battle begins proper, cementing the tension between them.
 Drake then makes good on his promise to Rooney and gives up pilot duty to volunteer for a special op against the Centros; there he recovers more Eastern Alliance-manufactured equipment.
-Despite Drake's insistence that the MRAS-2 is under threat from Centros, Rooney allows the tour to proceed with replacement pilot, captain Boles, piloting MRAS-2, and even has Wa-Lee taught how to pilot the robot as a courtesy.
+Despite Drake's insistence that the MRAS-2 is under threat from Centros, Rooney allows the tour to proceed with a replacement pilot, Captain Boles, piloting MRAS-2, and even has Wa-Lee taught how to pilot the robot as a courtesy.
 At a bar later on, Stumpy tells Drake that his grandfather was part of an effort to hide pieces of the MEGA-1 before the salvagers got to it; when Drake asks how one would hide a mega-robot, Stumpy says, "I guess you don't... they got caught".
 Meanwhile, Leda and Annie have ridden the MRAS-2 to Crystal Vista.
 There, they go underground through the basement of a schoolhouse, and find the micron transponders of the MEGA-1.
 Annie returns to catch the MRAS-2 return trip, while Leda stays behind to continue the investigation.

 Suddenly, Centros appear and chase Leda.
 She escapes for a while, and the rest of the Centros head for the Crystal Vista robot port.
-There, they join Wa-Lee's officers in a mutiny and kill the North Hemi security and captain Boles, proving Drake right about the Eastern Alliance's duplicity.
+There, they help Wa-Lee's officers to kill the North Hemi security and Captain Boles, proving Drake right about the Eastern Alliance's duplicity.
 Wa-Lee orders Chou-Sing to lock the passengers hostage in the MRAS-2 cabin and take control of Crystal Vista, while Wa-Lee hijacks MRAS-2 and attempts to destroy strategic targets, starting with the "toxic tomb", a pyramid-shaped structure used to store hazardous waste.
 Rooney pleads with Drake and Stumpy to retake the robot, and they agree upon learning that the Centros have captured Leda.
 Then Wa-Lee, upon hearing from his Centro allies that Drake has freed Leda and killed Chou-Sing, aborts his attack on the tomb and heads for Crystal Vista to kill Drake.
 To Wa-Lee's astonishment, he sees that Drake has found the MEGA-1 robot intact, reactivated it with Stumpy's expert help, and is now piloting it.

 The two robots meet in the desert and begin fighting.
-Drake removes the MRAS-2's cabin, saving the passengers, and eventually manages to severely damage MRAS-2 and subdue the general.
+Drake removes the MRAS-2's cabin, saving the passengers, and eventually manages to severely damage MRAS-2 and subdue the General.
 The film ends happily as Drake and Leda admit their attraction to each other.